-- The social tariff component has been calculated by GO as the difference between the current retail tariffs and the amount actually charged to subscribers, which in this case is free.
-This net cost calculation, based on the current net cost scenario, is aligned with the MCA's decisions of previous claims that access deficit should not form part of the USO claim. - The social tariff claim, on the basis of current costs and subscriber numbers, results in a net cost of €181,616.
+- by GO as the difference between the current retail tariffs and the amount actually charged to subscribers, which in this case is free.
+This net cost calculation, based on the current net cost scenario, is aligned with the MCA's decisions of previous claims that access deficit should not form part of the USO claim. - The social tariff claim, on the basis of current costs and subscriber numbers, results in a net cost of €181.616.